Save the date for these upcoming Foundation Board meetings:

 Consider all that this philanthropy has made possible over the past 70-plus years.
 All across OHIO’s campuses, your generosity makes learning and discovery possible.
 And, makes individual dreams of achieving a degree a reality.
 From scholarships, fellowships, and professorships to academic programs and facility upgrades, these gifts sustain OHIO’s people and help to secure its future.

-While there are countless donors whose generosity is humbling, here are a few gifts that have transformed OHIO:
+While there are countless donors whose generosity is humbling, here are a few donors and gifts that have transformed OHIO and continue to impact today’s students, faculty, and programs:

 Our goal is to inspire philanthropy and to earn your meaningful investment in OHIO—building a mutually beneficial relationship with the power to transform lives.
 With your support, we can continue to fulfill our mission every day.